Pylons/pyramid_cookbook/getting_started/09-forms/index.rst

    .. literalinclude:: tutorial/views.py
     :linenos:

 #.
-We don't want to include the Deform JS/CSS in every page so we need
+We don't want to include the Deform JS/CSS in every page.
+We thus need
-   a "slot" in ``tutorial/templates/layout.pt`` where we can insert these static assets:
+   a "slot" in ``tutorial/templates/layout.pt`` into which we can insert these static assets:

    .. literalinclude:: tutorial/templates/layout.pt